dart-lang/language/working/0042 - Extension Types/feature-specification.md

 With any extension type `(T, E, A)`, it is a compile-time error for `T` to be an extension type, and for any type in `A` to be an extension type.

+*Extension types of the form `(T, E, A)` are used for specifying the rules about terms derived from `<type>` that denote extension types, the actual syntax still only contains terms derived from `<type>`.
+The form `(T, E, A)` is used in the specification in order to propagate information, especially for member accesses.*

 In the case where `k` is positive (*so `E` is generic*), `E` is bound to a mapping that maps a sequence of `k` types `S1 ..
 Sk` to `([S1/X1, ...
 Sk/Xk]T, E, [S1, ..., Sk])`.